danadavar/TRFD-S/README.md

 All publications using TRFD-S must cite:

-D. Davar and G. N. Grapiglia: A Finite-Difference Trust-Region Method for Smooth Optimization
+D. Davar and G. N. Grapiglia: A Finite-Difference Trust-Region Method for Convexly Constrained Smooth Optimization

 ## How to use